P-a-r-a-d-i-s-e/advanced-linux/Character Device Driver (+USB)/README.md

 };

 static int __init stack_init(void) {
+    //...
+    //Registration of the driver in the USB subsystem must necessarily take place after the creation of dev_class

     /* Register this driver with the USB subsystem */ int result;
     result = usb_register(&stack_usb_driver);